-Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Qualified Disaster Recovery Distribution (QDRD) January 26, 2021 A new distribution type under the Automatic Disaster Relief provision, a plan may now permit distributions of up to \$22,000 for people affected by a federally declared disaster.
+Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Qualified Disaster Recovery Distribution (QDRD) January 26, 2021 A new distribution type under the Automatic Disaster Relief provision allows plans to permit distributions of up to \$22,000 (per disaster) for people affected by a federally declared disaster.
 These distributions are not subject to the 10% withdrawal penalty and may be repaid within three years of distribution.
 Taxes on the distribution are spread over three years unless the participant chooses otherwise.
-401(k), 403(b), governmental 457(b), 401(a), money purchase Vanguard is taking a phased approach to implement this provision.
-Participant distributions became available as of January 1, 2024, with expanded technology capabilities launching in Q1 2025.
+401(k), 403(b), governmental 457(b), 401(a), money purchase Participant distributions became available as of January 1, 2024.
+To provide a more streamlined and consistent service, Vanguard has implemented a systematic limit of \$22,000 per QDRD request, as well as built-in eligibility rules.
+Vanguard is continuously working to ensure that we offer the best possible experience to our clients and participants.
 Employer contributions treated as Roth contributions December 29, 2022 Allows employees to designate that all or part of their 100% vested employer matching contributions or nonelective contributions made after enactment be treated as Roth contributions.
-401(k), 403(b), governmental 457(b) This is optional at both the plan and participant level.
+401(k), 403(b), governmental 457(b) This is optional at both the plan and participant levels.
 The IRS issued updated guidance for this provision on December 20, 2023.
 Terminal illness exception December 29, 2022 Creates an exception to the 10% early distribution penalty tax for terminally ill individuals who take a distribution from a qualified plan.
-Participants who take a distribution at or after a physician has certified they are terminally ill have the option to repay any portion of the distribution within three years.
+Participants who take a distribution when or after a physician has certified they are terminally ill have the option to repay any portion of the distribution within three years.
 401(k), 403(b), 401(a) On December 20, 2023, the IRS delivered guidance about this exception in Notice 2024-2.
-Key takeaways from the guidance can be found on Vanguard.com.
+Key takeaways from the guidance can be found at vanguard.com.
 An expected technical corrections bill has the potential to establish a separate distribution option for terminal illness.
 If a separate distribution reason for terminal illness becomes available, we will reevaluate our service offer and share additional information at that time.
 Eliminate the "first day of the month" requirement for governmental 457(b) plans Taxable years beginning after December 29, 2022 A participant can elect to defer compensation in a current month as long as the deferral agreement is entered into before the compensation is made available.
 It does not modify the deferral timing for 457(b) plans of nongovernment tax-exempt entities.
-Governmental 457(b) Vanguard is actively working on a solution to support this provision.
-Recovery of retirement plan overpayments December 29, 2022 Plans will no longer be considered non-compliant for failing to recoup inadvertent retirement plan overpayments.
+Governmental 457(b) This optional provision is currently available to plan sponsors.
+Recovery of retirement plan overpayments December 29, 2022 Plans will no longer be considered noncompliant for failing to recoup inadvertent retirement plan overpayments.
 However, plans that decide to recoup overpayments are subject to certain limitations on how they may be collected.
-401(a), 403(a), 403(b) Vanguard has implemented this provision.
-No further updates at this time.
+401(a), 403(a), 403(b) This optional provision is currently available to plan sponsors.
+On October 15, 2024, the IRS issued Notice 2024-77, which provides clarification on inadvertent benefit overpayments and plan sponsor options available under the Employee Plans Compliance Resolution System (EPCRS).